chengniedotcom/chengniedotcom.github.io/notes/shoe-dog.md

-152
 ---
-title: TITLE - by AUTHOR
+title: Shoe dog - by Phil Knight
-date: 2024-DATE
+date: 2016-12-25
-permalink: /notes/shoe-dog:-a-memoir-by-the-creator-of-nike--
+permalink: /notes/shoe-dog
 author_profile: false
 tags:
     - notes
 ---

-## *TITLE* - by AUTHOR
+## *Shoe dog* - by Phil Knight

-Read: 2024-DATE
+Read: 2016-12-25

-Recommend: SCORE/10
+Recommend: 10/10

-SUMMARY
-Address the TK items
+Since high school, I've been familiar with two sports brands, Nike and Adidas.
+This book provides an in-depth look into Nike's journey, focusing primarily on its history before becoming a public company.
+It highlighted the potential reasons for the failure of many companies, suggesting that Nike could have been among those failures.
+Yet, it was the combination of luck and determination within the team that propelled Nike to its present success.

 ## Notes